nitin649/Bigram_Language_Model/README.md

-# Language Model on character level using Bigram Approach (using Statistic and Neural Network).
+# Language Model on character level using Bigram Approach (using Statistic and Neural Network Approach).

 # Description
 Language Modelling is the process where we feed a given sequence to find the next word/token over a probability distribution of vocab to get